anilhimam17/Intelligent-Robotics-Playground/README.md

 - On completing training please store the Best.npy file (/controllers/supervisorGA - ER.py) with the weights and log the hyperparameters mentioned above within the training log folder.

-# Execution
-To run the ER program using webots access the world file present in worlds/e-puck_Robotics_TMaze_Webots2023.wbt, to alter the hyperparameters use the files config1 and config2 in controllers/epuck_python - ER/config1.py and controllers/supervisorGA - ER/config2.py respectively.

-To run the BBR program using webots access the world file present in Rat BBR/Rat BBR/worlds/e-puck_Robotics_TMaze_BBR.wbt.